When a Team Member Isn’t Acting Like Part of the Team

 Shining City: A Novel, by Tom Rosenstiel

 So many mission-driven organizations focus on improving and enriching the lives of individuals and families, enhancing communities, furthering understanding, and much more to make things better.
-Compassion and the desire to be responsive to needs is important in working with clients.
+Compassion and the desire to be responsive to needs are important in working with clients.
 However, when it expands into nonprofit management, manifesting as being slow to address the behaviors of a difficult staff member, it can cause dysfunction in the organization.
 In this post, I share one such scenario as a cautionary tale. […]

 Are You Leading your Nonprofit with Courage?

 Leading a nonprofit is hard work.
 Internal and external issues arise that demand attention, and the solutions may not be easy.
-When issues go unattended, they may become so significant that they potentially endanger the organization in some way.
+When issues go unattended, they may become so significant that they potentially endanger the organization somehow.
 But this doesn’t need to be the case.
-With a strong leadership and skillful use of board meeting agendas, nonprofit executives and their boards can have the important conversations so they may be proactive and responsive and not caught off guard. […]
+With strong leadership and skillful use of board meeting agendas, nonprofit executives and their boards can have important conversations so they may be proactive and responsive and not caught off guard. […]

 When It’s the Leader’s Turn to Be Reviewed

-A nonprofit executive director’s performance review is about more than just how well she/he is doing the job.
-For the chief executive it is about leadership, professional development, sharing accomplishments (personal and organizational), receiving feedback, and goal setting.
+A nonprofit executive director’s performance review is about more than how well they do their job.
+For the chief executive, it is about leadership, professional development, sharing accomplishments (personal and organizational), receiving feedback, and goal setting.
 For the board, the chief executive’s performance evaluation is about leadership, fiduciary responsibility, being a responsible employer, goal setting and achievement, and success – success for the organization and the individual. […]

 Why It’s Important to Pause